GENIUS AI (GNUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GENIUS AI Price Prediction for 2025–2050

-According to your GENIUS AI price prediction, the value of GNUS is expected to change by 238.64%, reaching a price of 8.9738USD by 2050.
+According to your GENIUS AI price prediction, the value of GNUS is expected to change by 238.64%, reaching a price of 8.3642USD by 2050.

 Short Term GENIUS AI Price Prediction For Today, Tomorrow, This Week, and 30 Days